shapesmusic/Shapes-Basics-Draft/writing/merged-commentaries.md

 ## 1 - Why Music Videos?

+what matters here is to acknowledge the infinite domains, and that we build particular little tools in order to work with that infinity

+and also that we're testing the ideas we're working with against something ongoing. if current music reflects something important about our current moment, and the concepts we're using stop working with it, then we have to re-evaluate the concepts.

+and about current music, this playlist at large if its collection of styles constitutes a style: that it has the ability to absorb anything that's come before it. and no other style has the ability to do this. you can put a baroque harpsichord track in a current song, and it will probably sound cool. but it doesn't work the other way around.

 Usually, when you start learning music, you begin by playing a simple song.
 You learn the notes one by one, you practice them in the same order until what you're playing begins to feel like music, and then you gradually build up to playing more and more difficult songs.

 But with Shapes, you don't start by playing a song.
 Instead, you start by playing *along with* songs.